therion23/datfiles/libretro/README.md

 ## Handheld Electronic Game
 Origin: Do your own Google
 * Simple update to reflect currently best versions.
 ## Vircon32
 Origin: [https://www.vircon32.com]
 * Simple update to reflect currently best versions.
+## NOTE
+You will have to compile these into Retroarch databases, if you want Retroarch to detect your files.
+Look [here](https://github.com/libretro/RetroArch/tree/master/libretro-db) for tools.